-This document is a Stakeholder Engagement Plan (SEP) describing the planned stakeholder consultation and engagement process implemented within the scope of the Türkiye Earthquake Recovery & Reconstruction Project ("TERREP" or the "Project").
-The SEP is prepared under the World Bank's ESS10 Stakeholder Engagement and Information Disclosure.
+This document is a Stakeholder Engagement Plan (SEP) describing the planned stakeholder consultation and engagement process implemented within the scope of the Türkiye Earthquake Recovery & Reconstruction Project ("TERRP" or the "Project").
+The SEP is prepared in accordance with the World Bank's ESS10, called "Stakeholder Engagement and Information Disclosure".
+In addition, during the preparation of the document, meetings were held with AFD and WB officials regarding the content to be included in the document.

-Two earthquakes with a magnitude of 7.8 Mw ( $\pm$ 0.1) and 7.5 Mw occurred on February 6, 2023, nine hours apart, with epicenters in the Pazarcık and Ekinözü districts of Kahramanmaraş, respectively.
+As is known, two major earthquakes with a magnitude of 7.8 Mw (± 0.1) and 7.5 Mw occurred on February 6, 2023, nine hours apart, with epicenters in the Pazarcık and Ekinözü districts of Kahramanmaraş, respectively.
 As a result of the earthquakes, at least 50 thousand 399 people died in Türkiye, and at least 8 thousand 476 people in Syria according to official figures, and more than 122 thousand people were injured in total.
 More than 24,000 aftershocks of up to 6.7 Mw occurred after the earthquakes.
-The provinces of Adana, Adıyaman, Diyarbakır, Gaziantep, Hatay, Kahramanmaraş, Kilis, Malatya, Osmaniye, Şanlıurfa and Elazığ were affected by the earthquakes.
+Presidential Decree No. 6785 declared the earthquake-affected provinces of Kahramanmaraş, Adana, Adıyaman, Diyarbakır, Gaziantep, Hatay, Kilis, Malatya, Osmaniye, Elazığ and Şanlıurfa as disaster areas.
+Later, the provinces of Tunceli, Bingöl, Mardin, Batman, Kayseri, Niğde and Sivas were added to the list.
+Within the scope of co-financing, approximately 3000 rural houses are planned to be construct for earthquake victims in Tunceli, Bingöl, Mardin, Batman, Kayseri, Niğde and Sivas, which were added to the list later.

-This project will provide financing to AFAD and MoEUCC for the support and improvement of emergency repairs, construction of new rural houses, and, if necessary, demolition/reconstruction of damaged infrastructure such as drinking water network, sewerage, and rural road in the provinces affected by the February 6, 2023 earthquakes.
-Within the scope of the project, it is aimed to finance approximately 1500 houses and infrastructure by the World Bank.
-The Project includes four components: Component 1 - Restoration of Municipal Infrastructure and Services; Component 2 - Restoration of Health Services; Component 3 -Emergency Housing Support and Recovery; Component 4 - Project Management, Monitoring & Evaluation.
-MoEUCC will be responsible for Component 3 and Component 4.3 with the AFAD.
+This project will provide co-financing to only MoEUCC for the support and improvement of emergency repairs, construction of new rural houses, and, if necessary, demolition/reconstruction of damaged infrastructure such as drinking water network, sewerage, and rural road in the provinces affected by the February 6, 2023 earthquakes.